Taiiwo/cicada/README.md

 ## LiberPrimus()
 A class for accessing the contents of the Liber Primus

+### Property: pages
-    Property: pages - Returns an array of Runes() objects containing each page
+Returns an array of Runes() objects containing each page

+### Property: lines
-    Property: lines - Returns an array of Runes() objects containing each line
+Returns an array of Runes() objects containing each line

+### Property: chapters
-    Property: chapters - Returns an array of Runes() objects containing each chapter
+Returns an array of Runes() objects containing each chapter

+### Property: segments
-    Property: segments - Returns an array of Runes() objects containing each segment
+Returns an array of Runes() objects containing each segment

+### Property: paragraphs
-    Property: paragraphs - Returns an array of Runes() objects containing each paragraph
+Returns an array of Runes() objects containing each paragraph

+### Property: clauses
-    Property: clauses - Returns an array of Runes() objects containing each clause
+Returns an array of Runes() objects containing each clause

+### Property: words
-    Property: words - Returns an array of Runes() objects containing each word
+Returns an array of Runes() objects containing each word

+### Property: runes
-    Property: runes - Returns a Runes() object containing the entire LP
+Returns a Runes() object containing the entire LP

 ## Gematria()
 A base class for translating and manipulating the runes

+### Property: text
+Returns the base text for the object

 ### Method: substitute(abc, cba, mutable=True)
 Runs a substitution cipher where abc is the plain alphabet, and cba is the desired alphabet.
 `mutable` determines whether the function modifies the object contents

 ### Method shift(n, alpha=False)
 Runs a caesar shift on the contents. `alpha` determines if the shift should be on the runic alphabet or the latin one

 ### Method to_runes()
 Converts text contents to runes

 ### Method to_latin()
 Converts text contents to latin

 ### Method to_numbers()
 Converts text contents to gematria values

 ## Runes(rune_string) inherits Gematria
 `rune_string`: The string of runes from which the object should be initialized

 ## Latin(latin_string) inherits Gematria
 `latin_string`: The string of latin characters from which the object should be initialized

 ## Number(number_string) inherits Gematria
 `number_string`: The string of number values from which the object should be initialized